timothyas/graph-ufs/prototypes/p1/README.md

 This prototype aims to reproduce `Graphcast_small` outcomes. `GraphCast_small`, is a smaller, low-resolution version of GraphCast that uses 1 degree spatial resolution, 13 pressure levels, and a smaller mesh.
+Like p0, we would benchmark the performance using weatherbench 2.
+Although we have plans to roll out the forecasts upto 10 days in advance, just like the original Graphcast, initial developments of this prototype would focus on only 6 hr forecasts.
+Once this is achieved, the autoregressive steps will be performed to produce longer lead time forecasts.

+# Training, testing, and validation
-While the original `Graphcast_small` is trained on ERA5 data from 1979 to 2015, we aim to train it on full length 1/4 degrees Replay dataset coarsened to 1 degree.
+The original `Graphcast_small` was trained on ERA5 data from 1979 to 2015, validated on 2016-2017, and tested on 2018-2021.
+We aim to split the available Replay dataset as
+ - Training: 1994 - 2019
+ - Validation: 2022-23
+ - Test: 2020-2021

+The reason for the discontinuity in Training and Validation datasets is the fact that weatherbench 2 uses 2020-21 for testing purposes, and thus it is not justified to include these years in the training/validation.

+# INPUTS, TARGETS, and FORCINGS:
 The inputs, targets, and forcings used in this model are as follows:

-# INPUTS, TARGETS, and FORCINGS:

 * land-sea mask [static] 			- INPUT/FORCING
 * geopotential at surface [static] 		- INPUT/FORCING